(Book 1: Lights, Captura, Action)

 ‘Me too,’ said Subro.
 ‘So sorry to hear about it.’

-‘It’s fine,’ Uncle Silver said, pausing for some time before continuing.
+‘It’s fine,’ Uncle Silver said, pausing for some time.
 ‘What’s more saddening is that the tale doesn’t end there.
 Unfortunately, the events repeated, about ten years ago.’

 Uncle Silver glanced at Madhu who was still twirling her hair.
 She gave him a slight nod.